Fatimaqurban/MedicalImagingandRadiology/README.md

    git clone https://github.com/Fatimaqurban/MedicalImagingandRadiology.git
    cd medical_imaging_app
-2. **Install Required Packages:** pip install flask tensorflow werkzeug
+2. **Install Required Packages:** pip install flask  flask-cors tensorflow werkzeug transformers tailwind torch numpy pillow torchvision react-router-dom lucide-react axios

 ## Usage
-Running the Application
-To run the application, execute the following command from the root of the project directory: python app.py
+Running the Application (run the below commands simultaneously) To run the  backend, execute the following command from the root of the project directory: python app.py

-This will start the Flask server, and the application will be accessible via http://127.0.0.1:5000/ on your browser.
+To run the frontend, execute the following command from the frontend directory for running the of the root folder: npm start

 ## Using the Application
 1. **Upload Dataset:**